Clearlingo Editing and Proofreading

 To narrow the relationship between two complete clauses, use a semicolon instead of a full stop.

-Or you can use it to draw attention to the parallel relationship or contrast of the clauses.
+Or use a semicolon to show the parallel relationship or contrast of the clauses.

 Before a conjunctive adverb

-Conjunctive verbs are words such as however, namely, moreover, thus, e.g., for example, i.e., and that is.
+Conjunctive verbs are words such as however, namely, moreover, thus, for example (or e.g.) and that is (or i.e.).
 Use a semicolon when they come before a complete sentence.

-In a list with many commas when units also contain commas
+In a list when the units also contain commas

 Use semicolons between units to prevent ambiguity in lists and to keep the units clear.

-The CEO, Sarah Butler; an executive director, Mike Smith; and the company secretary, Paul Watkins; were all at the meeting.
+• The CEO, Sarah Butler; an executive director, Mike Smith; and the secretary, Paul Watkins; were all at the meeting.

 You don’t need to use semicolons in a list just because the units are long.